filipopo/UrlShortener/README.md

 <details>
   <summary>Manual installation</summary>

-  For this approach you will need Python (and pip): https://www.python.org/
+  For this approach you will need Python (and pip): https://www.python.org/ additionally, if you plan on using mssql you will need unixodbc and msodbcsql

   When running these steps it's recommended to create a virtual environment: `python -m venv venv`